iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 ### Competencies

-**Data Wrangling:** Finessing messy existing data into formats where meaningful analysis can be performed.
-Developing new warehousing solutions if needed
+**Data Wrangling:** Finessing messy data into formats where meaningful analysis can be performed.
+Developing new warehousing solutions when need arises

-**Model Development and Deployment:** Development of machine learning models from theoretical principles, validation of models, deployment into production
+**Model Development and Deployment:** Development of machine learning models from theoretical principles and subsequent validation/deployment

-**Blockchain Development:** Utilize public or private blockchains in an application stack
+**Blockchain Development:** Utilizing public or private blockchains in an application stack

-**Cloud Based Web Apps:** Develop and deploy applications to public clouds using modern ideas on app architecture
+**Cloud Based Web Apps:** Developing and deploying applications to public clouds using modern ideas on app architecture

+**Project Management:** Coordinating skilled humans to execute projects using modern PM tools (slack, JIRA, etc.)

 <br>